oauthlib/oauthlib/docs/oauth1/security.rst

         for Python 3.6 and later.
 The ``secrets`` module is designed for generating cryptographically strong random numbers.
-For earlier versions of Python, use ``random.SystemRandom`` which is based on ``os.urandom`` rather than the default ``random`` based on the effecient but not truly random Mersenne Twister.
+For earlier versions of Python, use ``random.SystemRandom`` which is based on ``os.urandom`` rather than the default ``random`` based on the efficient but not truly random Mersenne Twister.
 Predictable tokens allow attackers to bypass virtually all defences OAuth provides.